BlinkID/blinkid-verify-android/README.md

     BlinkIdVerifyProcessingUseCase()
 )
 ```
-Ensure that the `CaptureSessionSettings` used for capturing document images match the settings used for `BlinkIdVerifyRequest`.
+Ensure that the `VerifyCaptureSessionSettings` used for capturing document images match the settings used for `BlinkIdVerifyRequest`.

 2. You also need to create a [BlinkIdVerifyClient](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core/-blink-id-verify-client/index.html) for the document verification service providing your API token.
 ```kotlin